 What Causes Allergies?

-Minor injuries, hot or cold temperatures, exercise, or even emotions may trigger allergy symptoms, even though you’re not allergic to these things.
+Minor injuries, extreme temperatures, exercise, or even emotions can trigger your symptoms, even though you’re not allergic to these things.

-Allergies run in some families, although you can have allergies even if your parents don’t.
-Many people who are allergic to one thing are allergic to other things, too.
+Allergies run in some families.
+But you can have them even if your parents don’t.
+Many people who get symptoms from one thing react to other things, too.

 You’re more likely to have allergies if you’ve had: